torbjro/lst_cli_tool/readme.md

 Directory path is optional, and if the directory path is not specified, the current directory will be used.

+### Possible errors

+The CMake version required might be different from your installed CMake version.
+You can try to either downgrade the CMake version required in `CMakeLists.txt` or upgrade your CMake version.

+Make sure that the shell specific commands suits your used shell, as mentioned previously.

 ## Disclaimer